Janakoteich/PILOT-Dataset-Collection-of-Multi-communication-Technologies/README.md

 Others:
 {time-stamp, Acceleration, Roll, battery_voltage, battery_percentage, Pitch}

+The dataset is scanned using FiPy microcontrollers from pycom.

 Dataset Guide: The dataset is composed of two main scenarios: Static and Mobile.